ku-dml/mol-infer/Cyclic/README.md

 ## General info: mol-infer: Molecular Infering

 Mol-infer is a project developed by the Discrete Mathematics Lab at Kyoto Univerisity (ku-dml).
-See [Readme](../) for more detail.
+See [the top page](https://github.com/ku-dml/mol-infer) for more detail.

 ## Introduction of the Cyclic Package